New Homes in the Portland Metro Area

-Please be aware that I can help you with finding a new home from builders and advising you on neighborhoods, communities, schools, etc. If you’re interested in a new home, call me at (503) 497-2984 or send me an e-mail at Susan Marthens.
+Please be aware that we can help you with finding a new home from builders and advising you on neighborhoods, communities, schools, etc. If you’re interested in a new home, call Shelli at (503) 497-5061 or Susan at (503) 497-2984 or send an email to Susan & Shelli.

 New Homes Guide

 The OregonLive website has a New Homes Guide page with links to many of the builders and developments in the metro area.
 OregonLive is affiliated with The Oregonian, the state’s largest newspaper.

 The Oregonian issues a monthly supplement called New Home Monthly every month.
 It is issued by the Advertising Department but still full of useful information about new homes.
 Some of the stories are available online.

 New Home Builders Rating by J.D.
 Power

 For over 10 years, the J.D.
 Power survey has measured customer satisfaction in 24 U.S. building markets.
 Portland-area builders as well as Seattle builders are not included in the J.D.
 Power new home builders rating.
 You can view the ratings for home builders that offer their services in multiple locations to get an idea of how these builders are ranked.

 They also rate appliances, home sellers, home mortgage service, and home insurance companies.
 Visit the J.D.
 Power and Associates Web site.